-We believe that non-traditional payers may be among the earliest to provide coverage and reimbursement for the PoNS Treatment.
-Therefore, we are considering focusing initially on gaining coverage for the PoNS Treatment through WC payers.
-WC is an entitlement for injured workers, and payers are responsible for both medical and indemnity claims.
-Because these payers are responsible for both medical expenses and lost wages, they have an incentive to seek ways to help injured workers to return to work.
-As part of our commercial treatment program in Canada, we will collect both outcomes and return to work data, which we plan to utilize with WC payers to demonstrate both the clinical and economic value associated with the PoNS Treatment.
+We believe that traditional life and health payers may be among the earliest to provide coverage and reimbursement for the PoNS Therapy, and therefore, we are focusing on gaining coverage for the PoNS Therapy through them.
+Life and health encompasses long- and short-term disability claims.
+Because these payers are responsible for both medical expenses and lost wages, they have an incentive to seek ways to help injured employees to return to work.
+As part of our commercial treatment program in Canada, we will collect both outcomes and return to work data, which we plan to utilize with life and health, provincial workers compensation insurance programs, and property and casualty insurers to demonstrate both the clinical and economic value associated with the PoNS Therapy.